browninstitute/c-plus-j-website/index.md

 **The meeting was held June 9-11**

-The meeting was hosted at Columbia University by the [Brown Institute for Media Innovation](https://brown.columbia.edu/).
+The meeting was hosted at the Columbia Journalism School by the Brown Institute for Media Innovation.
 It was "hybrid," with speakers and audience members being either in-person or online.

 [You can still access the virtual space here](https://cj2022.brown.columbia.edu/live).